akinariobi/akinariobi.github.io/_posts/2018-09-14-logistic-regression.markdown

 {% endhighlight python %}

-First of all, we need to import all Python dependencies that we're going to use in this algorithm implementation.
+First of all, we need to import all Python dependencies that we're going to use for this algorithm's implementation.
 Henceforth, I'll be using Jupyter Notebook for better representation.

 {% highlight python %}